 - Learning how to prepare questions for class discussions

 - Developing, practicing, and critiquing presentations

 - Developing listening skills

 - Reducing communication anxiety ("stage fright")

-Tutors trained in quantitative reasoning are available for all 100-level and many upper-level classes that meet the quantitative reasoning (Q) general education requirement.
+Tutors trained in quantitative reasoning are available for all 100-level and many other classes that meet the quantitative reasoning (Q) general education requirement.
 Quantitative tutors assist students one-on-one and offer group study sessions geared to course assignments and exams.
-They offer workshops at the beginning of each term in areas such as word problems, graphing, and algebra, and they help students develop skills in critical thinking as well as problem solving.
-Quantitative tutors also offer regular calculus refresher sessions on integrals and derivatives for students enrolled in chemistry, physics, economics, or other courses that draw on these skills.